Humanity launches ‘slow your aging’ app in the UK and raises $2.5M more from health investors – TechCrunch

 More than one smartphone app startup has tried to convince you that by using their app you will miraculously stave off the ravages of age and flab.
-All I need to do is flip open my phone and real off a few: Gyroscope, MyFitnessPal, Welltory, ActivityTracker, SleepCycle.
+All I need to do is flip open my phone and reel off a few: Gyroscope, MyFitnessPal, Welltory, ActivityTracker, SleepCycle.
 The list goes on.
 You name it, there’s a health app for it.

 But today you get to download and kick the tires on a new app that is laying claim to be able to literally slow your aging.

-We already covered the $2.5m seed funding of Humanity late last year.
+We already covered the $2.5 million seed funding of Humanity late last year.

-But now you can actually download the iPhone app here in the UK.
-And Android version is on its way.
-The app will launch in the US/Worldwide on the first week of September.
+But now you can actually download the iPhone app here in the U.K. An Android version is on its way.
+The app will launch in the U.S./worldwide in the first week of September.
 A free version is available, but a premium subscription service of £30 a year will enable users to continuously monitor their biological age and the actions that are affecting it.

 More on the app in a moment.

-Meanwhile, the UK-based startup is clearly making waves amongst investors.
-It has now raised yet another seed funding round, this time totalling $2.5 million, from 65 health-tech and consumer-tech investors, taking its total raised to $5m.
+Meanwhile, the U.K.-based startup is clearly making waves amongst investors.
+It has now raised yet another seed funding round, this time totalling $2.5 million, from 65 health-tech and consumer-tech investors, taking its total raised to $5 million.

-Investors include Alex Tew and Michael Acton-Smith (Co-Founders of Calm), Taavet Hinrikus (Co-Founder of Wise, founding team of Skype), Robin Thurston (Co-Founder of MyFitnessPal), One Way Ventures, 7Percent, Seedcamp, Breega, Alexander Ljung (CEO and Co-Founder of Soundcloud) and legendary health tech investor Esther Dyson.
+Investors include Alex Tew and Michael Acton-Smith (co-founders of Calm), Taavet Hinrikus (co-founder of Wise, founding team of Skype), Robin Thurston (co-founder of MyFitnessPal), One Way Ventures, 7Percent, Seedcamp, Breega, Alexander Ljung (CEO and co-founder of Soundcloud) and legendary health tech investor Esther Dyson.

-Humanity has also been playing out the invite-only strategy famously employed by startups like Clubhouse to keep the hype building and users bet-testing the app, reaching over 10k users, with, they say, a ‘waiting list of tens of thousands’.
+Humanity has also been playing out the invite-only strategy famously employed by startups like Clubhouse to keep the hype building and users beta-testing the app, reaching over 10K users, with, they say, a “waiting list of tens of thousands”.

 This strategy seems to have paid off.
 The startup says it’s now reached the maximum number of users on TestFlight (Apple’s app testing facility) and has steadily grown its waiting list.